 Overview

-Alex is a trial lawyer who routinely handles high-stakes intellectual property cases and cases involving Fair, Reasonable, and Non-Discriminatory (“FRAND”) licensing of standard essential patents.
+Alex is a trial lawyer who frequently handles high-stakes intellectual property cases and cases involving Fair, Reasonable, and Non-Discriminatory (“FRAND”) licensing of standard essential patents.

-As a former federal judicial clerk, Alex understands how to craft persuasive arguments and present those arguments to both judges and juries.
-Alex successfully writes and argues critical motions in federal court, takes and defends depositions, and prepares witnesses for trial.
-Alex also specializes in developing trial strategies and themes in breach of FRAND cases and cases involving FRAND-encumbered patents: Alex recently represented Ericsson in its FRAND-related disputes with Apple and Samsung, where he played a key role in securing victories on critical motions and helped create and implement successful litigation strategies that led to favorable settlements.
+Alex also specializes in developing trial strategies and themes in breach of FRAND cases and cases involving FRAND-encumbered patents.
+Alex represented Ericsson in its FRAND-related disputes with Lenovo, Apple, and Samsung, where he took and prepared witnesses for trial, played a key role in securing victories on critical motions, and helped create and implement successful global litigation strategies that led to favorable settlements.

 Before joining McKool Smith, Alex spent a year as a judicial clerk for the Honorable Amos L. Mazzant of the U.S. District Court for the Eastern District of Texas and worked at a top international firm.
-While in law school, Alex was awarded the Justice Mack Kidd Outstanding Senior Appellate Advocacy Award, the Dean's Achievement Award in Legal Research & Writing, and was inducted into the Order of the Barristers as one of the best advocates in the graduating class.
-He also spent a full year drafting briefs filed with the United States Supreme Court as a member of UT Law's U.S. Supreme Court Clinic and served as a law clerk for the Texas Office of the Solicitor General.
+Before that, Alex spent a full year drafting briefs filed with the United States Supreme Court as a member of UT Law’s U.S. Supreme Court Clinic and served as a law clerk for the Texas Office of the Solicitor General.

 J.D., The University of Texas School of Law, 2018